microsoft/moaw/workshops/serverless-overview/workshop.md

 <div class="info" data-title="Note">

-> Be sure to use your own value to have unique names or use your own convention.
+> Be sure to use your own values to have unique names or use your own convention.
 > [Official resource abbreviations][az-abrevation]

 </div>